 - 8 oz fish balls (225g)

 - 1 tbsp fish sauce

-- A few sprigs of cilantro, stems removed and finely sliced
+- a few sprigs cilantro (stems removed and finely sliced)

 - Fried shallots